01-edu/public/subjects/tron/tron.en.md

 ### Controls

-- `right arrow` plays one moves frontwards
-- `left arrow` plays one moves backwards
-- You can use the scroll to do the same thing as above
+- `arrows` or `scroll` to move step by stem
 - `shift` will make it fast
+- you can click anywhere on the progress bar to seek into the history

 ### Rules

-- Your Ai has to move every turn *(it can not stay still)*
+- Your AI has to move every turn *(it can not stay still)*
-- Every time the Ai moves somewhere the Ai leaves a color trail.
+- Every time the AI moves somewhere the AI leaves a color trail.
-- the Ai can only move to a blank tile.
+- the AI can only move to a blank tile.
-- the Ai can not move out of the map *(100 x 100)*
+- the AI can not move out of the map *(100 x 100)*
-- the Ai can only move to its `left`, `forward` or its `right`.
+- the AI can only move to its `left`, `forward` or its `right`.
   *(Moving `backward` is suicide as it would hit its own trail !)*
-- If too much CPU power is required to decide where to go, the Ai dies.
+- If too much CPU power is required to decide where to go, the AI dies.
 - If two Ais moved to the same spot, both of them die.
-- **The Ai has to survive as long as it can.**
+- **The AI has to survive as long as it can.**

 ### The game ends